openmainframeproject/foundation/.github/ISSUE_TEMPLATE/submit-speaking-opportunity.md

 ---
 name: Submit speaking opportunity
 about: Use this template to submit speaking opportunities for promotion or help in submitting
 title: Speaking Opportunity - [EVENT NAME]
-labels: event, omp-speaking, ambassador-speaking
+labels: ambassador-speaking, event, omp-speaking
 assignees: Maemalynn

 ---

 Please include the following: